100 Years of Nonviolent Struggle

 Voting Rights:

-The decades-long Womans Suffrage Movement, the campaign to end the poll tax, electoral reform efforts, and the voting rights campaigns of the 1960s, eventually ended these abuses.
+The decades-long Womans Suffrage Movement, the various campaigns to end the poll tax, the electoral reform efforts, and the voting rights campaigns of the 1960s, eventually ended these abuses.
 All of those successful campaigns were nonviolent.

 Lynchings: